Return to Scouters' Pages Home

 Merit Badges Now and in the Past

 1910 BSA Handbook (called the Book of Organization) by Chief Scout, Ernest Thompson Seton, had 14 "Badges of Merit".
-They were: Ambulance, Clerk, Cycling, Electrician, Fireman, Gardener, Horseman, Marksmanship, Master-of-Arms, Musician, Pioneer, Seamanship, Signaler, and Stalkers.
+They were: Ambulance, Clerk, Cycling, Electrician, Fireman, Gardener, Horseman, Marksmanship, Master-at-Arms, Musician, Pioneer, Seamanship, Signaler, and Stalkers.

 The 1911 Handbook carried over all the 1910 Badges of Merit except the Master-at-Arms Badge of Merit.
 The Master-at-Arms Badge involved mastering 3 of the following combat skills: single stick, boxing, ju jitsu, wrestling, quarterstaff and fencing.
 The 1911 Handbook changed the term to Merit Badge and changed the names of the other 13 merit badges: